 Northland tsunami siren testing at beginning of daylight saving

-Northland’s tsunami siren test will take place at the beginning of daylight saving on Sunday 27 September.
+Northland’s six-monthly tsunami siren test will take place at the beginning of daylight saving on Sunday 26 September.

 The network of more than 200 outdoor tsunami sirens in coastal communities, from Te Hapua in the north to Mangawhai in the south and Ruawai in the west, is checked twice a year, coinciding with the start and finish of daylight saving.

-Northland Civil Defence Emergency Management (CDEM) Group spokesperson Victoria Harwood acknowledged that some people are still unsettled by the events of the year; however, it is important to continue to test the siren network so that any faults can be identified and repaired.
+While acknowledging the effects on people arising from the current outbreak of COVID-19, Northland Civil Defence Emergency Management (CDEM) Group spokesperson Victoria Harwood said it is important to continue to test the siren network so that any faults can be identified and repaired.